adobong-sunog/adobong-sunog/README.md

 #### (Currently under development, so apologies for some of the missing information)
 > Not yet ready for hire.
-Learning web development because of interest and for now.
+Learning web development because of interest for now.

 # About me: